callidos/protectora-rocher/README.md

 ## Usage Example

-Below is an example demonstrating how to use the R.O.C.H.E.R protocol for secure communication between a client and a server.
+Below is an example demonstrating how to use the R.O.C.H.E.R protocol for secure communication between a client and a server using sessions.

 ### Client Code